John J. Keane (bishop): Catholic University of America

 Keane was appointed as the first rector of the Catholic University of America in 1886.
 He continued to serve as bishop of Richmond until August 12, 1888, when he resigned that post and was named titular bishop of Iasus.

 Keane soon gained a reputation as an administrator and an orator who was widely quoted in the press.
 At the same time he became aligned with the more progressive wing of the Catholic hierarchy.
-He advocated for the Knights of Labor and took part in the Cahenslyism controversy He promoted the quick Americanization of immigrants, the full representation of the Catholic Church at the Parliament of the World's Religions in Chicago and his positions on the school question.
+He advocated for the Knights of Labor and took part in the Cahenslyism controversy.
+He promoted the quick Americanization of immigrants, the full representation of the Catholic Church at the Parliament of the World's Religions in Chicago and his positions on the school question.
 His democratic and liberal policies made him enemies with conservatives in the hierarchy and at the Vatican.
 In 1896, Keane was forced to resign as rector of the university.

+During his time as university rector, Keane was elected to the American Philosophical Society.

 Rome

-On January 29, 1897 Pope Leo XIII named Keane as the titular archbishop of Damascus.
+On January 29, 1897, Pope Leo XIII named Keane as the titular archbishop of Damascus.
 He travelled to Rome, spending the years 1897 to 1899 as canon of the Basilica of St. John Lateran, assistant at the pontifical throne, and counsellor to the Congregation for the Propagation of the Faith.
 He lived in two rooms at the Pontifical Canadian College.

 Keane was attacked during the Americanism controversy "as a rationalist, throwing all dogma over to modern ideas."
 He fought these attacks to maintain his name.
 In 1899, Keane was relieved of his responsibilities in Rome and was tasked to raise funds for the Catholic University of America, which was facing financial difficulties.

 Archbishop of Dubuque

-On July 24, 1900 Pope Leo XIII appointed Keane as the second archbishop of the Diocese Dubuque.
+On July 24, 1900, Pope Leo XIII appointed Keane as the second archbishop of the Diocese Dubuque.
 As archbishop, he took a prominent part in the Catholic Young Men's National Union and in the Total Abstinence Union of North America, and lectured widely on temperance, education and American institutions.
 He encouraged postgraduate courses and ongoing education for priests, and doubled the faculty and buildings of St. Joseph's College in Dubuque.
 Keane established 12 academies for girls and two for boys in the archdiocese.